One of God's roles is as Judge, and His judgments are eternally binding. But what does this mean? Who is judged? How? When? For what?

 John Ritenbaugh focuses upon the pouring out of water as a symbol of the pouring out of God's Holy Spirit during the Second Resurrection.
 The vast majority of people who have lived on this earth have never heard the true Gospel of God's Kingdom.
 God, not willing that any should perish, has a timetable, carefully calculated to …

 Following the 144,000, Revelation 7 reveals another group known as the innumerable multitude.
 Who comprises this vast group of people?
 When do they appear?
-This article gives the Bible's interpretation of this often-misunderstood prophecy.

 The penultimate parable of Matthew 13 uses the illustration with which Christ's disciples were very familiar: fishing in the Sea of Galilee.